-Comparatively, other energy sources like fossil fuels tend to form over very long time periods, and are considered as scarce resources
+Comparatively, other energy sources like fossil fuels tend to take very long time periods to form vs their consumption rate, and are considered as non renewable or scarce resources

 Use Of Resources & Inputs

-There’s a difference of use of resources and inputs between first generation edible food crop biomass, and later generations of biomass.
+There’s a difference in the inputs/resources required for first generation edible food crop biomass, and later generations of biomass.

 The same goes for dedicated biomass grown specifically for biomass derived applications, and biomass that is is produced as a co-product or bi-product.

-There can be a range of resources required to produce dedicated biomass.
+But, there there can be a lot of resources required to produce dedicated biomass.

-There’s the agricultural land itself (agricultural land in itself is a scarce resource, that has an opportunity cost when it’s used for biomass over other land uses), along with water, energy/fuel, and also agricultural inputs like fertilizer and pesticides.
+There’s the agricultural land itself (agricultural land in itself is a scarce resource, that also has an opportunity cost when it’s used for biomass over other land uses), along with water (especially irrigation), energy/fuel, and also agricultural inputs like fertilizer and pesticides.